 - Direct distribution management, materiel management, contingency operations, fuels management, airlift management and vehicle management

 - Direct aerial port operations including management of fixed and mobile air terminals

-- Bachelor's Degree; undergraduate academic specialization in logistics management, economics, management, business administration, computer science, information management systems, finance, accounting, engineering or industrial management is desirable.
+- Bachelor's Degree; undergraduate academic specialization in petroleum or chemical engineering, computer and information science, information management systems, engineering, finance, accounting, aeronautics, aviation technology or inventory management is desirable.

 - Commission as an officer in the Air Force Reserve

 - Prior enlisted experience will be considered for qualification.
 In order to qualify with prior-enlisted experience, individuals must have attained a 5-level in supply (2SXXX), fuels (2FXXX), logistics plans (2GXXX), or transportation (2TXXX).
 The officer’s prior enlisted rank must be commensurate to a Non-Commissioned Officer (NCO).

 - For those without a prior military service commission, successful completion of the eight-week Officer Training School at Maxwell AFB, AL is required